 - PSAT / SAT The Scholastic Assessment Tests (SAT) is a standardised test for college admissions in the United States.
 The test is intended to assess a student’s readiness for college.
 Students who would like to continue their university education in the U.S. will need to take the SAT.
 HJIS guides and encourages students to take SATs in Grade 11.
 The Preliminary SAT (PSAT) is a standardized test that provides firsthand practice for the SAT.
 Students sit PSAT in Grade 10.

-- IBDP There is a series of written examinations at the end of the course, which may consist of two or three separately written examination “papers”.
-Conventional external examination techniques are chosen from a variety of options including: oral and written, long and short responses, data-based questions, essays, multiple choice questions.
+- IBDP There is a series of written examinations at the end of each course, which may consist of two or three separate written examination “papers.”
+Conventional external examination techniques are chosen from a variety of options including: oral and written responses, long and short responses, data-based questions, essays, multiple choice questions.

-In HJIS, a school counsellor guides students in preparation for post-secondary education.
+At HJIS, a school counsellor guides students in preparation for post-secondary education.
 Whether seeking places at top universities in Japan or abroad, HJIS students are well-equipped to take the next step in their education and careers.
-Their guidance starts when the students enter secondary school.
-Counselling entails informing students and parents about possible career opportunities and establishing cooperation among teachers, parents and the students.
-Since the development of a student’s career plan depends on factors, such as, whether or not they wish to attend universities that require them to take exams like Scholastic Assessment Test (SAT) or American College Testing (ACT), the school counsellor gathers information from students first and then helps students to select the most appropriate courses based on their individual career plans.
+Their guidance starts when the students enter Secondary School.
+Counselling entails informing parents and students about possible career opportunities and establishing cooperation among teachers, parents and students.
+The school counsellor considers the country a student plans to attend university or pursue a career and then build the student’s career plan.
+This helps students to select the appropriate courses and exams that best support their plans.
 Guidance is extended to those who have a specific university in mind; in-depth research is carried out by the counsellor and the entrance requirements are checked and shared with these students.

-Moreover, students will have the opportunity to attend career days outside of school where they can talk with representatives from different universities.
+Students will also have the opportunity to attend career days outside of school, where they can talk with representatives from different universities.
 HJIS will also plan career days for students at school, inviting representatives from various universities or people with different professions.